-My academic journey began with a Bachelor’s degree in Biomedical Engineering from Michigan Technological University.
-In 2018, I earned my PhD in Neuroscience from Case Western Reserve University under the mentorship of Drs.
+I received my Bachelor’s degree in Biomedical Engineering from Michigan Technological University and earned my PhD in Neuroscience from Case Western Reserve University in 2018 under the mentorship of Drs.
 Jerry Silver and Lynn T. Landmesser.
-My PhD thesis used electrophysiological and molecular approaches to investigate the neural control of respiration.
-I continued research on brainstem circuits as a postdoc in Ole Kiehn’s lab at the University of Copenhagen, where I further expanded my expertise to incorporate behavioral studies.
+My doctoral work combined electrophysiological and molecular approaches to investigate the neural control of respiration.
+As a postdoctoral fellow in Ole Kiehn’s laboratory at the University of Copenhagen, I expanded this work to examine brainstem circuits governing locomotion and behavior.

 Outside the laboratory, I find joy and balance in music and nature.
 As an amateur violinist, I love to draw connections between music and motor precision.
 Cross-country skiing offers a tranquil retreat into the wild, with its rhythmic motions mirroring the coordination of movement central to my research.